Hold On (KT Tunstall song): Chart performance

 In the United Kingdom, "Hold On" debuted at number 34 on 19 August 2007 on download sales only.
 Two weeks later, after the song was released physically, the song jumped eighteen places to a new peak of 21.
 In Canada, the song was released on 13 August 2007.
 Two weeks later, it debuted at number 46 on the Canadian Hot 100 and at number 20 on the Digital Singles chart.
 "Hold On" peaked on the United States' Billboard Bubbling Under Hot 100 Singles chart at number four, a position roughly equal to number 104 on the Hot 100.
 In its eight week on the Billboard Hot Adult Top 40 Tracks chart the song reached number 27.
-It also reached number one on the Adult Alternative Songs chart (also known as the Triple A chart) for 11 weeks.
+It also reached number one on the Triple A chart for 11 weeks.

 Music video

 The music video premiered in July 2007 on MTV's Total Request Live.
 On BET's 106 & Park, it premiered in August 2007.
 On Yahoo!
 Music, it premiered on 30 July 2007.
 In it, Tunstall is transported back-and-forth between different worlds of dance after plugging in her guitar, which she throws away to join in on the action with other dancers.